 - Abdominal aorta and other blood vessels in the abdomen

 Using an abdominal ultrasound, a doctor can detect gallstones, check the liver for cancers, examine the kidneys for cancers or for blockages in the flow of urine, measure the size of the spleen or the width of the aorta (the body’s largest artery), and look for fluid around the abdominal organs.

 Ultrasound waves do not travel well through air or gas, so abdominal ultrasound is not useful in examining the intestines.
 Ultrasound can also be difficult to conduct on patients who are severely overweight or obese.
 Sound waves weaken as they travel through the outer tissues of the body, and may not reach the organs in a person with excess body mass.

 You may be asked to fast on the day of the test.
 Digesting food causes your intestines to fill with extra air, which make the ultrasound image less sharp.
-Tell your doctor if you take insulin, because insulin can make your blood sugar drop after a period of fasting.
+If you take medicine for diabetes, you may need to adjust your medications on the day of the test.

 How It's Done